moellere/kubernetes-opnsense-controller/README.md

 ![Image](https://img.shields.io/github/actions/workflow/status/travisghansen/kubernetes-pfsense-controller/main.yml?branch=master&style=flat-square)

 # Intro
-[kubernetes-pfsense-controller (kpc)](https://github.com/travisghansen/kubernetes-pfsense-controller) works hard to keep [pfSense](https://www.pfsense.org/) and [Kubernetes](https://kubernetes.io/) in sync and harmony.
+[kubernetes-opnsense-controller (kpc)](https://github.com/travisghansen/kubernetes-pfsense-controller) works hard to keep [opnsense](https://www.opnsense.org/) and [Kubernetes](https://kubernetes.io/) in sync and harmony.
 The primary focus is to facilitate a first-class Kubernetes cluster by integrating and/or implementing features that generally do not come with bare-metal installation(s).

-This is generally achieved using the standard Kubernetes API along with the xmlrpc API for pfSense.
-Speaking broadly the Kubernetes API is `watch`ed and appropriate updates are sent to pfSense (`config.xml`) via xmlrpc calls along with appropriate reload/restart/update/sync actions to apply changes.
+This is generally achieved using the standard Kubernetes API along with the xmlrpc API for opnsense.
+Speaking broadly the Kubernetes API is `watch`ed and appropriate updates are sent to opnsense (`config.xml`) via xmlrpc calls along with appropriate reload/restart/update/sync actions to apply changes.

 Please note, this controller is not designed to run multiple instances simultaneously (ie: do NOT crank up the replicas).

-Disclaimer: this is new software bound to have bugs.
-Please make a backup before using it as it may eat your configuration.
-Having said that, all known code paths appear to be solid and working without issue.
-If you find a bug, please report it!

-Updated disclaimer: this software is no longer very new, but is still bound to have bugs.
-Continue to make backups as appropriate :) Having said that, it's been used for multiple years now on several systems and has yet to do anything evil.
+Disclaimer: this is a fresh copy of the excellent kubernetes-pfsense-controller project from travisghansen.
+The initial fork is a direct copy, and I will be working to update to integrate with the opnsense API.

 # Installation